Skip to Main Content

 Step 2: Gathering and Recording

-• I can gather information from a variety of sources (primary & secondary).
+• I can gather information from a variety of primary and secondary sources.

-• I can use all my senses to notice details.
+• I can use all my senses to notice relevant details.

 Take a look at this BrainPop movie to learn more about Primary and Secondary resources.
 Click here for database passwords or click here to access Clever.
-Teaching about primary and secondary resources is important because it helps us gather information from different perspectives.
+Using primary and secondary resources is important because it helps us gather information from different perspectives.

-Primary resources are like being a detective; we investigate firsthand sources such as diaries, letters, or photographs to learn directly from the people who experienced the events.
+Primary resources are like being a detective; you investigate firsthand sources such as diaries, letters, or photographs to learn directly from the people who experienced the events.

-Secondary resources are like gathering information from others; we look at books, articles, or documentaries that analyze and interpret the primary sources to gain a deeper understanding.
+Secondary resources are like gathering information from others; you look at books, articles, or documentaries that analyze and interpret the primary sources to gain a deeper understanding.

-By using both types of resources, we can paint a more complete picture of what we are studying and have a better understanding of history, science, or any topic we are exploring.
+By using both types of resources, you can paint a more complete picture of what you're studying and have a better understanding of history, science, or any topic we are exploring.
 It's like putting together a puzzle with all the pieces to see the whole picture clearly.

 Our library has many nonfiction books and ebooks that will help with researching.
 All the nonfiction books you find in our library collection (both print and online) are credible.
 Be sure to look at the publishing date of books.
 Remember, you want the most current, updated information.
 Most of our online resources can be accessed through a single sign on with Clever.
 SIGN-IN using your Microsoft WAB username and password.
 If you cannot access the database you want through Clever, click here for the database passwords.